 The structure of a profile-csHMM is similar to that of a conventional profile-HMM.
-Profile-csHMMs repetitively use three kinds of states, namely, match states $M_k$ , insert states $I_k$ , and delete states $D_k$ .
+Profile-csHMMs repetitively use three kinds of states, namely, match states M_k , insert states I_k , and delete states D_k .

-1) Building an Ungapped Model: The match state $M_k$ is used to represent the case when a base in the observed RNA sequence matches the kth base in the consensus RNA sequence that was used to construct the profile-csHMM.
+1) Building an ungapped model: The match state M_k is used to represent the case when a base in the observed RNA sequence matches the k-th base in the consensus RNA sequence that was used to construct the profile-csHMM.
 For this reason, the number of match states in a profile-csHMM is identical to the length of the consensus RNA sequence.
-Each match state $M_k$ can have a different set of emission probabilities, so that we can describe the observed frequencies of the four bases at each position.
+Each match state M_k can have a different set of emission probabilities, so that we can describe the observed frequencies of the four bases at each position.

 The main difference between the conventional profile-HMMs and the profile-csHMMs is that the profile-csHMMs have three different types of match states.
-As we have seen in Section III, csHMMs have three distinct types of states, which are single-emission states, pairwise-emission states, and context-sensitive states.
-Each $M_k$ can choose from these three types, hence there will be single-emission match states, pairwise-emission match states, and context-sensitive match states.
-Single-emission match states are used to represent the base positions that are not involved in base-pairing.
-For two positions that form a base-pair, we use a pair of pairwise-emission match state and the corresponding context-sensitive match state to describe the correlation between these bases.
+As we have seen in Sec.III, csHMMs have three distinct types of states, which are single-emission states, pairwise-emission states, and contextsensitive states.
+Each M_k can choose from these three types, hence there will be single-emission match states, pairwiseemission match states, and context-sensitive match states.